Nathalie Demassieux: Research career

 Before the First World War, Nathalie Demassieux began a thesis on the equilibrium between halogenated lead salts and alkali metals in the laboratory of Léon Ouvrard.
 After his death during the war, she finished her thesis under the direction of Professor Henry Louis Le Chatelier, chair of general chemistry at the Sorbonne.
 She became a full assistant at the Sorbonne in 1920.
 On 12 June 1923, she defended her doctoral thesis in physical sciences at the Faculty of Sciences of the University of Paris.
+It was titled "Les équilibres entre les sels halogènes de plomb et les métaux alcalins" (The equilibria between lead halide salts and alkali metals).
 The jury was composed of Georges Urbain, Jean Perrin and Victor Auger for the examiners.
 That same year, she became a professor of physics and chemistry at the higher primary school of the city of Paris.

+During this period, she was also an active feminist, giving a lecture on "Pateur" to the Ligue Française pour le Droit des Femmes in 1923.

-In 1925, she was placed on the "aptitude list" to become a lecturer by the Advisory Committee for Higher Education, unusual for a woman.
-The move created a precedent as noted by the press, including the newspaper Le Figaro.
+In 1925, she was placed on the "aptitude list" to become a lecturer (maître de conférences) by the Advisory Committee for Higher Education.
+As this was quite unusual for a woman, it created a precedent and was reported in the press, including in the newspaper Le Figaro.

-In 1928, she was a chemistry assistant at the Sorbonne when the French Academy of Sciences chose her for the Auguste Cahours prize, for which she received 3,000 francs, "awarded as an encouragement to young people who have already made themselves known by some interesting work and more particularly by research on chemistry."
-Her work had centered on the equilibrium between lead chloride and various other chlorides.
+In 1928, she was a chemistry assistant at the Sorbonne when the French Academy of Sciences chose her for the Auguste Cahours prize, for which she received 3,000 francs, "awarded as an encouragement to young people who have already made themselves known by some interesting work and more particularly by research on chemistry".
+Her work had centred on the equilibrium between lead chloride and various other chlorides.

-In 1930, Demassieux obtained a position as a lecturer at the Faculty of Sciences of the University of Caen, becoming only the third woman to obtain a position as a lecturer at a French university, after the chemists Irène Joliot-Curie (Nobel Prize winner) and Pauline Ramart (who rose to become chair of organic chemistry at the Faculty of Sciences of Paris from 1935 to her death in 1953).
+In 1930, Demassieux obtained a position as a lecturer at the Faculty of Sciences of the University of Caen, becoming only the third woman to obtain a position as a lecturer at a French university, after the chemists Irène Joliot-Curie (Nobel laureate in Chemistry) and Pauline Ramart (who rose to become chair of organic chemistry at the Faculty of Sciences of Paris from 1935 to her death in 1953).